 The island of Anna Maria offers a plentiful assortment of fishing piers for all your fishing needs.
 The Gulf of Mexico and Tampa Bay’s waters are filled with saltwater Redfish, Spotted Seatrout, and Snook.
 Tarpons are also plentiful; however, catch-and-release is necessary for this chum.

-Seasoned fishers may book a fishing charter or simply cast a line on some of Anna Maria Island’s many piers, including Rod and Reel Pier, Anna Maria City Pier, and Bradenton Beach City Pier.
+For the best of Anna Maria Island fishing, seasoned fishers may book a fishing charter or simply cast a line on some of Anna Maria Island’s many piers, including Rod and Reel Pier, Anna Maria City Pier, and Bradenton Beach City Pier.

 There are also a couple of inshore fishing spots like Palma Sola and Sarasota Bay.